Tackling IPC Challenges in Mental Health Settings

 These findings informed new national guidance — Safe Management of Linen in Residential, Nursing, or Other Social Care Environments — highlighting laundry as a vital but under-recognised aspect of IPC.

-Prof. Katie Laird – Professor of Microbiology – De Montfort University [Confirmed]
+Prof. Katie Laird – Professor of Microbiology – De Montfort University

 The Challenges of Dispensers with Mental Health Environments